 In addition to our own substantial efforts, you can take several precautions to protect the security of your computer and personal information.
 For instance, you can start by using a well-chosen password.

-You should avoid using any information that others can easily learn about you, such as a family member’s name or birthday, and you can also use special characters in place of letters.
+You should avoid using any information that others can easily learn about you, such as a family user’s name or birthday, and you can also use special characters in place of letters.
 In addition, we recommend that you change your password frequently.

 You can install and regularly update antivirus and firewall software to protect your computer from external attacks by malicious users.
 When you are finished with a session on our site, be sure that you log out and close the browser window.